ParaToolsInc/taucmdr/docs/new_compiler.rst

 compilers should be used, and which compiler flags should be used, at any point in the workflow given a relatively small ammount of information.
 Consider this target creation command::

-   tau target create --compilers=Intel --mpi-compilers=System
+   tau target create --compilers=Intel --mpi-wrapper-style=System

 Because the knowledgebase specifies the individual compiler commands for each role in the Intel compiler family, that command is automatically expanded to::